theposch/mainstream/docs/README.md

 ### Streams
 Organizational units that support many-to-many relationships with assets.
 An asset can belong to multiple streams (e.g., #mobile-app, #onboarding, #design-system).

+**New in Dec 2025:**
+- Follow streams to see their posts in your Following feed
+- Add bookmarks (external links to Jira, Figma, Notion) with favicons
+- Contributor tooltip showing who has posted to the stream

 ### Assets
 Uploaded designs and images organized by streams.
 Supports likes, comments, and deletion by owner.